Information for Parents

 Who are we?

 Dr. Lucile McCook was Lecturer and course administrator for BISC160 and BISC162 for 15 years, and passed the torch to Dr. Beckie Symula in 2012.
-Dr. Brice Noonan and Dr. Brad Jones are faculty members of the Biology Department and will be two of the lecturers during Bootcamp and the Fall 2016 semester.
-Nicole Lewis is the Coordinator for BISC161 (Lab) and the head of the BISC160 and BISC162 Resource Center.
-She runs and teaches the labs, attends the lectures, teaches the courses in the summer and is available nearly every day of the week for office hours.
+Dr. Brice Noonan and Dr. Colin Jackson are faculty members of the Biology Department and will be two of the lecturers during Bootcamp and the Fall 2018 semester.
+Nicole Lewis is the Coordinator for BISC161 (Lab).
+She runs and teaches the labs, and teaches the courses in the summer.

 What happens on drop-off day?